epsi-rns/epsi-rns.github.io/_posts/system/2018/2018-06-20-audio-command-line.markdown

 Altough I'm using openSUSE.
 This article can be a reference to other linux as well.

+I mostly pour my daily linux troubleshooting in a blog, so I can find the solution easily, if I have similar issue another day.

 -- -- --

 ### The Operating System Part